💳 Pay 2x free of charge for purchases over €70

 Painful periods are called dysmenorrhea.

-Around 85% of young women aged 16 to 20 suffer from it, compared to 75% of the entire female population.
+Around 85% of young women aged 16 to 20 suffer from it, compared with 75% of the female population as a whole.

 What are the symptoms of painful periods?

-These pains can be pelvic pain in the lower abdomen, radiated to the abdomen, pelvis, rectum and lumbar region.
+These pains can be pelvic pains in the lower abdomen, radiating to the abdomen, pelvis, rectum and lumbar region.

 They may be accompanied by digestive problems, nausea, vomiting or headaches.

-- Dysmenorrhea is defined as the presence of regular periods without bleeding.
+- Dysmenorrhea is defined as the presence of regular menstrual periods without bleeding.

 - This term refers to the absence of blood during menstruation.

-- In fact, the term itself derives from Greek, meaning "difficult flow".
+- In fact, the term itself derives from the Greek, meaning "difficult flow".

-- This is a disorder characterized by painful contractions of the uterus, especially during menstruation.
+- This is a disorder characterized by painful contractions of the uterus, particularly during menstruation.

 - There are several types of dysmenorrhea: primary, secondary and tertiary.